nazar-pc/webtorrent-dht/bep.rst

 =================================

 First of all, WebTorrent DHT works similarly to `BEP 0005`_, but uses WebRTC transport instead of UDP and IP address/port associated with remote address and port of connected WebRTC node.
-For bootstrap nodes node should keep an alias to established WebRTC connection in order to avoid repeated WebSocket connections to the same node when WebRTC connection is already present.
+For bootstrap nodes node should keep an alias to established WebRTC connection in order to avoid repeated HTTP connections to the same node when WebRTC connection is already present.

 find_node, get_peers and get queries and responses
 --------------------------------------------------